-Driving impaired is a serious offence on ALL roads.
+Driving impaired is a serious offense on ALL roads.
 As a driver, you have a responsibility to remain sober behind the wheel.
 Impaired driving is not just driving drunk, contrary to popular belief, consuming cannabis is also impaired driving.
 When you drink, your reaction time is slower and your ability to make decisions is greatly affected.
-Alcohol can affect you attention span and you may experience blurred or double vision.
-Consuming cannabis before driving can affect your driving similarly how driving drunk affects you.
-Consuming cannabis before driving affects your judgement, coordination and also slows your reaction time.
+Alcohol can affect your attention span and you may experience blurred or double vision.
+Consuming cannabis before driving can affect your driving similar to how driving drunk affects you.
+Consuming cannabis before driving affects your judgment, and coordination and also slows your reaction time.
 The effects of Cannabis depend on THC levels, and how you have consumed it.
 You can feel the effects of Cannabis for as long as 6 hours.
 You can avoid driving under the influence by assigning a designated driver, using public transport, calling a trusted friend or family member for a ride, using a ride share or taxi service or staying overnight at your location.

 5 Distracted Driving